 In 1998, Fleming was diagnosed with breast cancer.
 She had surgery to remove a malignant tumor on the 30th anniversary of her famous Olympic win.
 After completing radiation therapy, Fleming was cancer-free.
 She shared her battle with breast cancer with the public, appearing on such television shows such as The Rosie O'Donnell Show (1996-02).
 Since her diagnosis, Fleming has been a tireless champion for health-related causes.

 The year after her cancer treatment, Fleming planted a small vineyard with her husband, retired dermatologist Greg Jenkins, on their property near California's Santa Cruz Mountains.
-The couple first produced Chardonnay wine and now operates the Fleming Jenkins Vineyards & Winery.
-They sell several varieties of wine, including a syrah from grapes grown by friend, sports announcer John Madden.
-The proceeds from their rosé are donated to support breast cancer research.
+The couple first produced Chardonnay wine and operated the Fleming Jenkins Vineyards & Winery until January 2012, when they decided to close the vineyard operations to spend more time with their family.
+They sold several varieties of wine, including a syrah from grapes grown by friend, sports announcer John Madden.
+The proceeds from their rosé were donated to support breast cancer research.

 Fleming and her husband live near Los Gatos, California, and have two sons, Andy and Todd, and three grandchildren.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!